 Connect with the Pittsburgh chapter of NOMA to learn about upcoming events, meetings, and workshops.

-inter·punct is a journal for architecture founded by students at Carnegie Mellon University and supported by the Carnegie Mellon School of Architecture.
-The journal has released two issues - para·meter (2013) and inter·view (2016).
+inter·punct is a platform for ideas, theory, and discourse - sometimes about architecture and sometimes at its periphery.
+The group was founded by students at Carnegie Mellon University in 2011 and has released two issues - para·meter (2013) and inter·view (2016).

 Architecture Peer Mentors (APM)

 Architecture Peer Mentors (APM) connects first-year students with upperclassmen to encourage a community of mentorship, learning, and inter-year collaboration.
 Mentors assist students in their transition into the School of Architecture, establishing an early, mutually beneficial relationship.

 Students are invited to connect with the School of Architecture on Slack.
 Use Slack to check the status of a plotter, ask questions about software, post links to cool articles, get critique on a studio project, organize a snack run, or anything else you might think of.
 Sign up at cmusoa.slack.com/signup and access on your browser or as a desktop app.